orbit-mvi/orbit-mvi/docs/overview.md

 scheduler.
 The state updates will also come back on the IO scheduler.
 It's up to the implementer to take care of listening on the correct thread.

-A `OrbitViewModel` uses an `AndroidOrbitContainer` internally, which modifies the output of the default one to listen in on the UI thread.
+An `OrbitViewModel` uses an `AndroidOrbitContainer` internally, which modifies the output of the default one to listen in on the UI thread.
 This means that from the UI perspective you do not need to worry about which thread to send or receive events from.